vibbits/CAMEL/README.md

 All data can be retrieved with simple `get` requests.
 `post`, `put` and `delete` require an `AuthToken` in the headers, as explained below.

+To get the correct API URL, visit the `info` page in the CAMEL web tool.

 Get all experiment data, or one specific experiment.
 ```
 https://dev.bits.vib.be/CAMEL/api/experiment